amazon-science/real-world-noisy-benchmarks-for-natural-language-understanding/README.md

 ## License Summary

-The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
-See the LICENSE file.
+The documentation is made available under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](LICENSE) file.

-The sample code within this documentation is made available under the MIT-0 license.
-See the LICENSE-SAMPLECODE file.